matkv/matkv.dev/content/notes/chess-openings.md

     - Less chance of committing a serious blunder in the opening
 - Often leads to more passive and defensive positions
 - May lead to playing "mindless" chess
+- You can learn the same position over and over
+    - Well suited for beginners, for **long-term development** it might be a bad idea though

 ### Theory based

 - Usually requires players to memorize some concrete lines
+- Most tactical openings are theory-based
+- Useful for people with good memory, especially tactical openings with many traps

+## Classical vs. Hypermodern openings

+### Classical

+- Physically occupying the center with pawns
+- Use center pawns to maintain a space advantage

+### Hypermodern

+- Not necessary to directly occupy the center
+- Instead controlling the center from a distance using pieces
+- Trying to lure the opponent to over-extend their center pawns
+- Often uses **fianchetto**, bishop controls the central squares at a safe distance
+- More cramped positions, trickier and less intuitive to play well - however the positional challenge can be a natural step in chess development

+---

+## Openings with 1.e4 - King's Pawn Game

+Why?

+* Occupies center with a pawn
+* Controls the center - d5 and f5
+* Opens diagonal for queen and light-square bishop
+* Typically leads to more **agressive** and **tactical** games

+### Open Game - Openings with 1.e4 e5

+#### Italian Game

+* one of the oldest classical openings for white

+**TO-DO** FIX STYLING FOR SHORTCODE

+{{< italian-game >}}